dilipthelip/ApacheKafka/README.md

 # ApacheKafka

 This tutorial is created is based on the tutorial from PluralSight.
+This README is totally based on Windows OS.

 ## What is Apache Kafka ?